MatheLi/EMBL_Women_in_Science_Maria-Theresa_Licka/README.md

 ![](https://news.embl.de/wp-content/uploads/2018/11/IMG_7611-e1543226950675.jpg)

-*EMBL Teens participated in at the EMBL Researcher's night, IMAGE: Patrick Müller / EMBL ([full article](https://news.embl.de/events/ern2018/)*
+*EMBL Teens participated at the EMBL Researcher's night, IMAGE: Patrick Müller / EMBL ([full article](https://news.embl.de/events/ern2018/)*

 As a part of this club, I attended the EMBL Researcher's night last year as EMBL Teen Reporter/.
 You can read [this article](https://news.embl.de/events/ern2018/) for more details.